sruti-jain/sruti-jain.github.io/Resume.md

 #### <span class="fa fa-briefcase about-icon"></span>  University of Texas at Dallas - Graduate Research Assistant          (Dallas, TX)   Oct 2017 - Present

 Working on a project sponsored by DARPA to develop a Data Science tool (Data Driven discovery of models) to automate model discovery process for quantitative analysis mainly using d3.js, R, Python.
-**Roles & Responsibilities:**

 - Research, design & development of DARPA funded project TwoRavens, (http://2ra.vn), a system of interlocking statistical tools for data exploration, analysis and meta-analysis, under the supervision of Dr. Vito D'Orazio (Prof. at the University of Texas at Dallas).
 - Used R and Python to apply several machine learning algorithms (Clustering, Regression, Time Series & Classification) on the data to be represented to the user.